automatic-ripping-machine/automatic-ripping-machine/README.md

 ## Requirements

-- Ubuntu Server 18.04 (should work with other Linux distros)
+- Ubuntu Server 18.04 (should work with other Linux distros) - Needs Multiverse and Universe repositories
 - One or more optical drives to rip Blu-Rays, DVDs, and CDs
 - Lots of drive space (I suggest using a NAS like FreeNAS) to store your movies